 Visit Iceland for our beautiful natural landscapes, but don’t forget about our lively art scene!
 Reykjavik, especially, has museums and galleries filled with fantastic pieces of creativity.
-So much so that it spills out into the open.
-Come enjoy the Reykjavik outdoor art!
-Walk around the streets, by the water, through our parks, and you’ll see artworks, sculptures. and murals galore.
+So much so that it spills out into the open; come enjoy the Reykjavik outdoor art!
+Walk around the streets, by the water, through our parks, and you’ll see artworks and sculptures. and murals galore.

 Your Friend in Reykjavik wants to share our favorite and unique works that make our city a work of art!

 From the Harpa Hall to the Laugardalslaug outdoor thermal pool, you can walk along Sæbraut Street for brilliant sea views and sculptures on the Sculpture and Shore Walk.

 Possibly the most iconic image for any visit to Reykjavik, the Sun Voyager sits out facing the water like a Viking ship ready to set sail to undiscovered lands.
 Created by Jón Gunnar Árnason in 1986, with a full-scale version installed in 1990, this dreamboat was apparently inspired by the thought that Mongolian explorers visited Iceland.

 Further along the Sæbraut Street shore walk, you’ll see what looks like a split arrow pushing its way through from the earth.
 That is The Partnership, a sculpture by Pétur Bjarnason given as a gift from the US to Iceland to celebrate 50 years of diplomatic relations between the two countries.
 What began as a foothold in a neutral country to protect shipping routes during World War 2 blossomed into a vibrant cultural and commercial relationship!